 I started 2020 by studying performance art with Marilyn Arsem in Venice where I met many amazing performance artists from all over the world.
 It was a life-changing experience to learn, practice, and witness durational performance art.
 My passport got stolen along with the wallet right before my final performance in Venice, I missed my returning flights, had no clue of how long I would be staying in Italy by myself, without money.
-I received lots love, and things finally got sorted out.
+I received lots of love, and things finally got sorted out.
 I flew through Africa on the first day of Chinese New Year, then got back to Canada.
-At that point, I thought this probably be the biggest thing happens to me this year, but soon, the city where I came from, Wuhan, became famous everywhere.
+At that point, I thought this probably be the biggest thing that happens to me this year, but soon, the city where I came from, Wuhan, became famous everywhere.
 I learned a new word called Coronavirus.
-I worried about family and friends and couple months later, they began to worry about me as the virus spread around the world.
+I worried about family and friends and a couple of months later, they began to worry about me as the virus spread around the world.

 One of the powerful things I discovered in performance art is healing.
 I thought it would be nice to end 2020 by practicing a performance exercise.
 In December 2020, I did a series of daily performance experiments.
-For 31 days, I did the same thing – start with an empty canvas and fill the canvas without any preplanned idea of how I will do it.
-The whole process was improvise.
-Each day, I start broadcasting at the same time, 4pm PT, and performance ends when the canvas turns fully black.
-The duration of each day’s performance was vary – the shortest one was 1 min, the longest one was 11 hours 45 mins.
+For 31 days, I did the same thing – start with an empty canvas and filled the canvas without any preplanned idea of how I will do it.
+The whole process was improvised.
+Each day, I start broadcasting at the same time, 4pm PT, and the performance ends when the canvas turns fully black.
+The duration of each day’s performance varied – the shortest one was 1 min, and the longest one was 11 hours 45 mins.

-Most of the days were screen-based durational performance, using iPad as the drawing medium, and iPad pencil as the drawing tool.
-The last two days, I changed to physical hands-on materials like Oil Painting Canvas, and mirror.
+Most of the days were screen-based durational performance, using the iPad as the drawing medium, and iPad pencil as the drawing tool.
+The last two days, I changed to physical hands-on materials like Oil Painting Canvas, and mirrors.

 Daily Livestream link: https://youtube.com/channel/UCa9ZN0ESGBkcjvgLGaYSUVw